 - Use the noble gas to create an arc light

-- The best type of equipment for testing discoloration in materials and coatings, due to the sensitivity of pigments and dyes to longer UV wavelengths.
+- The best type of equipment for testing discoloration in materials and coatings is due to the sensitivity of pigments and dyes to longer UV wavelengths.

-- Environmental variables such as temperature and moisture can be controlled to more accurately simulate real-world conditions.
+- Environmental variables such as temperature and moisture can be controlled to simulate real-world conditions.